5jt/dyalog-cookbook/manuscript/15 The Windows Registry.md

 ### Configure Dyalog's window captions

-In Appendix 4 "Your development environment" we mention that if you run more than once instance of Dyalog in parallel then you want to be able to allocate any dialog box to the instance it was issued from.
+In "[Appendix 4 — The development environment](./53 Appendix 4 — The development environment.html)" we mention that if you run more than once instance of Dyalog in parallel then you want to be able to allocate any dialog box to the instance it was issued from.
 This can be achieved by adding certain pieces of information to certain entries in the Windows Registry.
 We talk about this subkey of, say, Dyalog APL/W-64 16.0 Unicode:

 ~~~
 HKCU\Software\Dyalog\Dyalog APL/W-64 16.0 Unicode\Captions